Chapter 1:

 "STOP Quinn from Passing Bill 25"

 "What is wrong with Quinn?
-Don't you think that a man of that age and status would know better?"
+Don't you think that a man of that age and status should know better?"

 "Uh-huh"

 I barely respond to a barrel of rhetorical questions from my mother.
 Business hasn't been doing well since Quinn became president.
-I turn on the open sign, flick the lights on, and turn on the radio.
+I go through the daily routine: open sign, lights, radio.

 "Get ready for today's hottest hits.
 It's 96.5 now at 10.
 Morning to night 24/7."